What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Monday third August

+Malibu Rescue: the Subsequent Wave Household comedy in which Staff Flounder takes to the seashore to host — and unexpectedly compete in – the Worldwide Beachmaster Competitors

-The Peanut Butter Falcon Movie starring Shia LeBeouf a couple of man who runs away from a residential nursing house to pursue his dream of changing into a professional wrestler
+The Peanut Butter Falcon Movie starring Shia LeBeouf a couple of man who runs away from a residential nursing dwelling to pursue his dream of changing into a professional wrestler

 Tuesday 4th August

-Sam Jay: Three In the Morning New stand-up particular from comic and Saturday Evening Stay author Sam Jay
+Sam Jay: 3 in the Morning New stand-up particular from comic and Saturday Evening Dwell author Sam Jay

 Wednesday fifth August